E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ELSI-RCI-in-DFTB+/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

+DFTB+ is a software package for carrying out fast quantum mechanical atomistic calculations based on the Density Functional Tight Binding method.
 ELSI-RCI provides and enhances open-source software packages which solve mathematical equations related to the simulation of materials and molecules at the atomic scale.